ABJ4403/Payback2_CHEATus/README.md

 Thank you for everyone that helps this project going until now.

 ## Features
-- `💻️🤝️📱️ Better compatibility` (Root/VM, CBSS(todo)/Anonymous/Other, GG/Standard Lua interpreter, even minifier/beautifier/compiler.
-All that works without problem, compatible with each other, crash rarely happens.
-UPDATE: devices that primarily use CBSS/Anonymous might not having certain cheats working, though it didn't make the script crashed).
+- `💻️🤝️📱️ Better compatibility` (Root/VM, CBSS(todo)/Anonymous(todo)/Other, GG/Standard Lua interpreter, even minifier/beautifier/compiler.
+All that works without problem, compatible with each other, crash rarely happens).
 - `🗜️ Minified version available` (if you really need that tiny size. little note, its not bleeding-edge (very latest to the original script), its rarely updated except major updates...).
 - `📈️ Performance experiment` (optional).
-- `📈️ Memory restricted search` (only search in certain memory areas (warn that this might not work on phones with different RAM size (mine was 2GB, better optimized for OTHER/Anonymous memory region))).
+- `📈️ Memory restricted search` (only search in certain memory areas (warn that this might not work on phones with different RAM size (mine was 2GB, better optimized for OTHER memory region, not work on Anonymous region because how it works))).
-- `📈️ Memory Memoization` (technical feature that accelerates searches on area that won't change alot).
+- `📈️ Memory Memoization` (technical feature that significantly accelerates searches on values that won't change alot).
 - `🦠❌ 0-Malware` its because...
-- `💰❌ FOSS (Free & Open-source)` this cheat source code is not compiled (or even encrypted/obfuscated) so people can make sure this isn't malware.
+- `💰❌ FOSS (Free & Open-source)` the source code is not compiled (or even encrypted/obfuscated) so people can make sure this isn't malware.

 still confused about these stuff? see [`Wiki`](https://github.com/ABJ4403/Payback2_CHEATus/wiki) section